Clachnaben Mountain Bike Trail

 The firebreak road is a good bit rougher up here, but still provides great grip for the fast short downs, and slower ups as you make your way to the summit of the Hill of Edendocher, only 9.5 miles into the ride.

 At the summit there is a fork in the firebreak, you head left toward the granite Tor.
-The firebreak soon gives way to rough landy track, and then to a wide stony single track.
+The firebreak soon gives way to rough landy track, and then to a wide stoney single track.
 These sections offer some fun short descents, and interesting climbs where you need to engage your bike handling skills to pick your way through the rocks.

 It ends will a little climb to the trig point, and nearby Clachnaben tor.